wttech/CQ-Unix-Toolkit/README.md

 Notes on Cygwin compatibility
 -----------------------------

-In order to use toolkit on cygwin make sure you have util-linux cygwin package installed.
+In order to use toolkit on cygwin make sure you have:
+* util-linux
+* curl
+cygwin packages installed.

 Please rememeber that files should have \n endingings only.
-Using git clone they can be changes automatically to \r\n so please use one of the following solutions:
+Using git clone they can be changes automatically to \r\n so please use one of the following
+solutions:

 * Change git config option to core.autocrlf = false: